Action-Gradient Monte Carlo Tree Search for Non-Parametric Continuous (PO)MDPs: Action Gradients and MIS Trees

-\end{linenomath*} The MIS estimator for $\hat{r}(s,a)$ is obtained by replacing $\hat{V}(s^{\prime})$ with $r(s,a,s^{\prime})$. \begin{thm} If the weighting strategy $w_i$ satisfies assumption (MIS-I) and (MIS-II), then the MIS tree yields unbiased estimates of the value and action-value functions for a given tree structure. \end{thm}
+The following theorem shows that the MIS conditions suffice for unbiasedness of the MIS Tree: \begin{thm} If $w_i(s^{\prime})$ satisfy requirements (\hyperlink{assum:mis-i}{MIS-I}) and (\hyperlink{assum:mis-ii}{MIS-II}) (see Section~\ref{sec:background}), then the MIS Tree yields unbiased value and action-value estimates for a given tree structure. \end{thm}

-Choosing a good weighting strategy is therefore important. \citet{Novitsky24arxiv} showed that the weights of the balance heuristic can be recursively updated in $O(\absvalflat{C(s,a)})$, however even that could get expensive when performing many updates, as updates require re-evaluating transition probabilities and the reward function.
-We employ a simple solution which is to self-normalize the weights, and we define self-normalized MIS (SN-MIS) by \begin{linenomath*}